Leverage the power of psychology to make your…

 A 77% preference from a market is hard to miss.
 The tricky part is that email subscribers are gained through great effort.
 Unlike social media followers, subscribers are more discriminatory about the brands they support.
 This also makes them highly likely to engage with a brand they deliberately opted to let into their turf.

-It’s a good thing to build your own band of loyal consumers.
+It’s a good thing to build your own brand of loyal consumers.
 Here are 5 ways you can increase your email opt-ins and get more subscribers.

 Overlays are pop-ups with more defined edges that make them stand out.
 They grab the reader’s attention more forcefully than a regular pop-up.
 Although many people find this invasive, it is swiftly becoming more effective in bringing in subscribers.